Skip to main content

 Telephone assessment

-If necessary, the nurse will make an appointment for you to attend the hospital for further tests ie blood pressure, height and weight, blood test, ECG (a tracing of your heart) or MRSA swabs
+If necessary, the nurse will make an appointment for you to attend the hospital for further tests such as blood pressure/height and weight measurements, blood test, ECG (a painless test of your heart rate and rhythm that involves stickers across your chest, arms and legs) or MRSA swabs.

 Your surgery will be cancelled if you do not attend for these.